 The Bank uses regulatory capital ratios in order to monitor its capital base and these capital ratios remain the international standards for measuring capital adequacy.
 The PRA's approach to such measurement under CRD IV is primarily based on monitoring the Capital Resource Requirement to available capital resources.
 The PRA also sets Total Capital Requirement (TCR) (earlier known as Individual Capital Guidance (ICG)) for the Bank that sets capital requirements in excess of the minimum Capital Resource Requirement.
 A key input to the TCR setting process is the Bank's Internal Capital Adequacy Assessment Process (ICAAP).
-Under the current PRA guidelines, the total capital adequacy requirement for the Bank equals the aggregate of the Pillar 1 capital requirement, the Pillar 2A capital requirement (derived from the existing Internal Capital Guidance), and applicable macro-prudential buffers such as the Countercyclical Capital Buffer (CCyB), the Capital Conservation Buffer (CCoB) and the 'PRA buffer'.
+Under the current PRA guidelines, the total capital adequacy requirement for the Bank equals the aggregate of the Pillar 1 capital requirement, the Pillar 2A capital requirement (derived from the existing Internal Capital Guidance), and applicable macro-prudential buffers such as the Countercyclical Capital Buffer (CCyB), the Capital Conservation Buffer (CCoB) and the PRA buffer.

 The capital conservation buffer applicable to banks in the UK is 2.5% in line with guidance from the PRA.
-During March 2020, the Financial Policy Committee (FPC) reduced the UK countercyclical capital buffer (CCYB) rate from 1% to 0% of banks' exposures to UK borrowers with immediate effect as part of measures to support the credit supply on account of COVID-19 related disruption.
 In December 2021, the FPC announced to increase the UK's CCYB rate from 0% to 1% and will be applicable from December 13, 2022 in line with the usual 12- month implementation period.
+The FPC announced in July 2022 to further increase the UK's CCyB rate from 1% to 2%.
+The rate increase will be applicable from July 2023 in line with the usual 12- month implementation period.